 The global toy industry is a behemoth, with some statistics putting its net worth at around $88.8 billion.
 This comes amidst increasing competition from video games, smartphones and tablets, not to mention the ease of streaming services that continue to pacify kids from a younger age.
 Experts put the golden window of opportunity for toy makers targeting kids at around four to eight years old.
 These few fleeting years are the ages at which children will be most interested in and receptive to toys.
 After that, their interest wanders elsewhere.

 As one of the biggest toy companies in the world, Lego can enable beneficial changes from the top down.
-The company has for years boxed their sets in FSC approved cardboard.
+The company has for years boxed their sets in Forest Stewardship Council (FSC) approved cardboard.
 Now the challenge is greening up what’s inside.
-Though slow to start, the Danish brand is finally overhauling its supply chain, with news this year revealing that, for the first time, it will be making sustainable bricks.
+Though slow to start, the Danish brand is finally overhauling its supply chain, with news last year revealing that, for the first time, it will be making sustainable bricks.

-Made from bio-plastics sourced from sugarcane, these bricks are a boon both to the world and for collectors like me, who are eco-conscious but can’t help but fill their home with toys.
-These sustainable pieces – including leaves, bushes and trees – will roll out later this year.
+Made from bio-plastics sourced from sugarcane, these bricks are a boon both to the world and for collectors like me who are eco-conscious but can’t help but fill their home with toys.
+These sustainable pieces – including leaves, bushes and trees – rolled out last year.
 The toy giant promises that by 2030, its core products will be made from sustainable sources.
 That means the only guilt one should feel in buying a new Lego set is the dent it’ll leave in your bank balance.

-Building further on its sustainability pledges, Hasbro has partnered with TerraCycle for a new toy and game recycling pilot programme in the US.
-During the ‘Hasbro Toy Recycling’ pilot program, consumers can collect and send their Hasbro toys and games to TerraCycle who will recycling them into materials to be used in the construction of play spaces, park benches and flower pots, among other things.
-As well as making future toys kinder on the environment, this pilot also helps handle the mountains of harmful plastic we’re already inundated with.
-If successful, this could well be scaled across the US and beyond, with other toy makers following suit.
+Building further on its sustainability pledges, Hasbro last year partnered with TerraCycle for a new toy and game recycling pilot programme in the US.
+During the ‘Hasbro Toy Recycling’ pilot program, consumers were able to collect and send their Hasbro toys and games to TerraCycle who recycled them into materials used in the construction of play spaces, park benches and flower pots, among other things.
+It’s an approach that could well be scaled across the US and beyond, with other toy makers following suit.

 For parents, this shift in attitudes presents a unique opportunity to educate kids about the environment and their own carbon footprints.
 Every toy you buy them becomes an excuse to talk about its potential impact, because these are conversations we should be having.
 If our kids are inheriting the earth, then they deserve to know the state it’s in, and the costs of their actions (or inaction).

-For some helpful advice, let me refer you to my guide to collecting on a budget, as many of the same tips – such as buying used and handmade – means you get the best of both worlds.
+For some helpful advice on buying toys, let me refer you to my guide to collecting on a budget, as many of the same tips – such as buying used and handmade – means you get the best of both worlds.